-1. Attention, interest, trust
+1. Attention, Interest, Trust

 Let’s use a life coach as an example.
 In this case, a life coach who helps post-grads figure out the next step in their life.
 Maybe they’re 25 and figuring out the cubicle life isn’t for them, maybe they’re trying to decide if law school is a good idea.

 Attention: Your 20’s Aren’t All They Were Cracked Up To Be.
 I’d put a lot of engaging content in this bucket.
-A fun quiz, where are you post-college?
-Which Schitt’s Creek character represents your work life, something like that.
+A fun quiz; where are you post-college?
+Which Schitt’s Creek character represents your work life–something like that.
 I’d also put testimonials from happy clients in this category.
-Using your personality to get ahead in life.
-Using Strengths Finder to get a promotion.
-The topics here have endless possibilities.
+A few more topic ideas for this pillar:

 One of my clients cohosts a boy parenting podcast.
 She’s a homeschooling mom of four boys and a registered nurse.
 She’s written for countless publications.
-Her expertise is bringing the worlds of health, parenting and education together for a unique take on raising boys.
+Her expertise is bringing the worlds of health, parenting, and education together for a unique take on raising boys.
 Her battle cry?
 There’s no such thing as a “typical boy.”
-And what separates her from most parenting experts is that she’s in the thick of it but has the health education to back up her real-world anecdotes.
-And for the record?
-I haven’t created a content plan for her, I’m helping her build a funnel right now–I just spouted this off on the fly.
+And what separates her from most parenting experts is that she’s in the thick of it but has the health education to back up her real-world anecdotes–so she’s creating relevant content for them.

-To close–creating content isn’t optional anymore.
+Creating content isn’t optional anymore.
 The benefits of a content-rich business are many: